 Venlafaxine and desvenlafaxine are serotonin-norepinephrine reuptake inhibitors.
 These are FDA-approved drugs to treat Major Depressive Disorder.
 They improve depression symptoms by controlling the reuptake of the neurotransmitters serotonin and norepinephrine in the CNS (central nervous system).
 These medications help people to tackle their depression and overcome anxiety.

-Along with being used as a medication for depression, Venlafaxine also treats mental health problems such as anxiety and panic disorder
+Along with being used as a medication for depression, Venlafaxine also treats mental health problems such as anxiety and panic disorder.
+You can get the medicine under its brand name Effexor.

 Venlafaxine blocks the reuptake of serotonin and norepinephrine in synaptosomes.
 It is a weak inhibitor of dopamine reuptake.
 Venlafaxine helps promote the rise of chemical substances such as Norepinephrine and Serotonin by blocking their reuptake, which decreases depression symptoms.
 It improves the mood and restricts the mind from getting into negative thoughts.

 Desvenlafaxine is an active metabolite of Venelafaxine.
-Desvenlafaxine restricts the uptake of chemicals like Serotonin and Norepinephrine, which increases their level in the brain.
+Desvenlafaxine restricts the uptake of chemicals like Serotonin and Norepinephrine, increasing their brain level.
 These chemicals help to maintain proper mental stability.

 Thus, because of Desvenlafaxine, as the level of chemicals increases, it helps to improve the mood and decreases the symptoms of depression.
 Similar to other SNRIs, there is only a negligible impact on dopamine and its reuptake.

 Typically, pharmaceutical dosage forms are administered to patients to ensure they receive an effective drug dose.
-It is a formulation that includes the pharmacological substance and excipients in the amounts and physical forms necessary for the patient's medication to be administered accurately and effectively.
+The formulation includes the pharmacological substance and excipients in the amounts and physical forms necessary for the patient's medication to be administered accurately and effectively.

 Venlafaxine is an oral medication, and it is available in the form of tablets, capsules, and extended-release capsules.
-It can be taken with food daily, however, without crushing the capsules and tablets.
+Take the drug with food daily.
+Do not crush or chew the tablets or capsules.

 The tablets should not be chewed or crushed and must be swallowed as a whole to eliminate the risk of possible side effects.